simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

         /**
-         * The base DN used to search LDAP.
+         * The base DNs used to search LDAP.
 May not be needed if searching
          * LDAP using the standard method, meaning that no Product is specified.
-         * Can be listed as a single string for one base, else an array of
-         * strings for multiple bases.
          *
-         * Default: ''
+         * Default: []
          * Required: No
          * AuthSource: search.base
          */
-        'ldap.basedn' => '',
-        'ldap.basedn' => 'DC=example,DC=org',
         'ldap.basedn' => [
             'OU=Staff,DC=example,DC=org',
             'OU=Students,DC=example,DC=org'